 Number of Enhanced Lines of Code

-PostSharp uses a custom algorithm to count the number of lines in a given type for the purposes of per-repo licensing and to check for PostSharp Community limits.
+PostSharp uses a custom algorithm to count the number of lines in a given type for the purposes of per-usage licensing and to check for PostSharp Community limits.
 This algorithm has been selected for its high performance, high relevance, and low sensitivity to coding style.
 We do not pretend this is the best way to count lines of code (we believe there isn't one), but it's a reasonable choice for this purpose.

 It's important to understand that the unit of counting is the enhanced type (class or struct).
 If you enhance a single method or other member of a type, PostSharp will consider that the whole type has been enhanced.
 This approach is a compromise of relevance and performance.